 Supply Portfolio

-The Transporters shall be entitled to request from each User a copy of the supply portfolio of each Supplier with whom the User is contracted as at the date identified in 2.12.2 (“Supply Portfolio”).
+The CDSP shall be entitled to request from each User a copy of the supply portfolio of each Supplier with whom the User is contracted as at the date identified in 2.12.2 (“Supply Portfolio”).

 Subject to paragraph 2.12.3 and 2.14.1, Supply Portfolios will be extracted as of the first non Business Day of November in each Gas Year (“Portfolio Date”).